The Story of Keewaydin

 With Pete Hare, Waboos’s son, as Director since 2001, Keewaydin Dunmore continues to thrive in the 21st century, successfully evolving and adapting to change, while remaining true to its ideals and traditions.
 A capital campaign launched in 2008 allowed for the restoration or rebuilding of several iconic buildings on campus, including the Multi-House, the kitchen and several lodges, as well as most of the “forts” (restrooms) and several other cabins.
-The number of campers receiving scholarship aid has increased from fewer than 5% to just under 16% in 2015.
+The number of Keewaydin campers receiving scholarship aid has increased from fewer than 5 percent to 18.9 percent in 2018.
 The camp that we love continues to be a place where boys have summers filled with joy and adventure, make life-long friends and return year after year!

-In 1947, Bill Jones and Charles Thomas formed The Thomas-Jones Foundation to purchase Keewaydin Temagami and Ojibway Lodge from Major Gunn and Colonel Creelman with the promise to keep the camp’s philosophies and traditions alive.
-Under their leadership, they hired Howard “Chief” Chivers as the Director and invested $100,000 into upgrading the island’s facilities, equipment and canoes.
-Chief Chivers worked tirelessly to increase enrollment and in 1960 bought the camp from The Thomas-Jones Foundation, whose goal in purchasing Keewaydin was to revitalize the organization.
-Over the next fourteen years Chivers had tremendous success, enrolling the highest number of campers–146– in the camp’s history up to that time.
+In 1947, Bill Jones and Charles Thomas formed The Thomas-Jones Foundation to purchase Devil’s Island, the Keewaydin Temagami camp and Ojibway Lodge from Major Gunn and Colonel Creelman with the promise to keep the camp’s philosophies and traditions alive.
+Under their leadership, they hired Howard “Chief” Chivers as the Director and invested $100,000 into upgrading the facilities, equipment and canoes.
+With the goal to revitalize the organization, Chief Chivers worked tirelessly to increase enrollment and in 1960 bought the camp from The Thomas-Jones Foundation.
+Over the next fourteen years Chivers had tremendous success, enrolling the highest number of campers–146–in the camp’s history up to that time.
 But, by 1974 Chief Chivers and his wife, Jane, were seeking a life change.

-Fred and Margie Reimers bought the camp in 1975 and took over as the Directors of Keewaydin and Ojibway Lodge.
-Reimer’s tenure coincided with shifts in vacationing trends, changes in camping practices and increased logging in northern Canada.
-But, Reimers found solutions.
+Fred and Margie Reimers bought the camp in 1975 and took over as the Directors of Keewaydin Temagami and Ojibway Lodge.
+Reimers’ tenure coincided with shifts in vacationing trends, changes in camping practices and increased logging in northern Canada.
+But– Reimers found solutions with which to draw campers.
 One such solution was establishing The Roy Waters Foundation to offer scholarships to campers whose families would otherwise not be able to afford a summer at Keewaydin.
-He also expanded Keewaydin’s canoe tripping territory, sending trips further afield and founding the Evan’s Outpost.
-Upon taking the role of Director, Reimers said he would stay until the his sons had finished as campers.
-In 1989, when his youngest son, Will, completed his Bay Trip, Reimers made it quietly known that he was looking for a new owner.
+He also expanded Keewaydin’s canoe tripping territory, sending trips further afield and founding the Evan’s Outpost in western Ontario.
+Upon taking the role of Director, Reimers said he would stay until his sons had finished as campers.
+In 1989, when his youngest son Will completed his Bay Trip, Reimers made it quietly known that he was looking for a new owner.

 Doc and Peg Harter took over as the Directors of Songadeewin in 1929 and purchased the camp when Keewaydin Camps Limited dissolved.
 Doc and Peg continued to run the camp until 1965, when their son, Jack, and his wife, Aline, took over as Directors.
-Throughout the Harters’ leadership Songadeewin thrived, but as the “baby boom” slowed, Songadeewin on Lake Willoughby closed its doors in 1975.
+Throughout the Harters’ leadership Songadeewin thrived.
+But as the “baby boom” slowed and enrollment decreased, Songadeewin on Lake Willoughby closed its doors in 1975.

 Keewaydin Environmental Education Center